 And some visitors claim that it is.

-Bed And Breakfast In Gettysburg Has A History Of Education
+This Gettysburg B&B Has A History Of Education

 In addition to starting out as a boarding school called the Gettysburg Academy, this building was also the first home of the Lutheran Theological Seminary at Gettysburg and Gettysburg College (originally known as Pennsylvania College).